 It was one of the most tragic events that occurred in the maritime history of the British Virgin Islands.

-On July 23, 1926, the vessel was returning to the British Virgin Islands from the port of San Pedro de Macoris with about eighty-nine passengers when the weather suddenly turned ominous. ~ July 23, 1926
+The vessel was returning to the British Virgin Islands from the port of San Pedro de Macoris with about eighty-nine passengers when the weather suddenly turned ominous. ~ July 23, 1926

-According to survivor, Harold I. Norman, after they were out of sight of land and entering the Mona passage, the captain, seeing the weather coming on, thought best to turn back.
+According to survivor, Harold I. Norman, after they were out of sight of land and entering the Mona passage, the captain, seeing the weather changing, thought best to turn back.

-He did and got as far as the southwestern portion of Saona Island where he anchored.
+He did and got as far as the southwestern portion of Saona Island where he anchored for the night.

 Unbeknownst to him, a Category 2 hurricane, with 100 mph winds was heading directly for them!